phoerious/InsertCoin-Docs/en-US/index.markdown

 on this project.
 You'll find a list in the [credits](/master/en-US/credits.html).

 ## About this documentation
-This is the documentation for the latest **Ice Cream Sandwich** InsertCoin ROM branch with Sense 3.5. *This branch is currently beta.
-Don't expect it to run flawlessly!*
+This is the documentation for InsertCoin 5.x which is the latest **Ice Cream Sandwich** branch with Sense 3.6.
+This is the current IC stable branch and therefore the recommended version.
-This ROM is pretty stable but if you need an even more stable version, you should go for InsertCoin 2.2.5 SSE (this version is quite old, though).

 There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
 Have a look at the branches list in the sidebar at the left.